Holiday Destinations in India

 On your travel to Khajuraho, do pay a visit to the Dhubela Museum.
 It is situated on the bank of a lake.
 This museum houses a wide variety of Shakti Cult sculptures.
 Besides, you will also see different sections on garments, weapons and paintings.
 Also go to the Ajaygarh Fort which is only 80 km from Khajuraho.
 This fort is at a height of 688 meters above sea level and was capital of the Chandelas during their decline.

-Nachna is 40 kms. from Panna town.
+Nachna is 40 kilometers. from Panna town.
 Nachna was the famous city of the Nagvakataka and Gupta empire.
 It is well known for the Chaturmukha Mahadev temple.
 As the name goes, the temple is named after the colossal four faced lingam.
 You should also see the Kalinjar Fort.
 It is a historical fort situated in Banda district (Uttar Pradesh).
 It is a world heritage site.

 About Khajuraho Temples